ryzaer/ini-style-php-router/README.md

 ---
 ## 🔐 Authentication

-If `auth=true` is set on a route, the router checks for required session keys defined in:
+If `auth=true` is set on a `config.ini`, the router checks for required session keys defined in:
 ```ini
 [global]
 auth_data = username|role|token